YashMishra0101/Placement-Management-System/README.md

 # 🎓 Placement-Management-System

 Placement-Management-System** is a fully functional web application designed to streamline the campus placement process.
 Built using **React**, **TypeScript**, **Firebase**, **Tailwind CSS**, and **Framer Motion**, it ensures smooth interaction between **students**, **recruiters**, and **admins**—with robust role-based access and approval logic.
-### Note

-This repository was created as a college-level learning project to practice and demonstrate core web development concepts.
-The code, designs, documentation, and related materials are shared for learning and reference purposes only.

 ---